AlejandroDiegoo/hidden-chat/README.md

 ![alt tag](https://github.com/AlejandroDiegoo/hidden-chat/blob/master/static/assets/images/chat-example-02.png)

-Lorem Ipsum es simplemente el texto de relleno de las imprentas y archivos de texto.
-Lorem Ipsum ha sido el texto de relleno estándar de las industrias desde el año 1500, cuando un impresor (N. del T. persona que se dedica a la imprenta) desconocido usó una galería de textos y los mezcló de tal manera que logró hacer un libro de textos especimen.
-No sólo sobrevivió 500 años, sino que tambien ingresó como texto de relleno en documentos electrónicos, quedando esencialmente igual al original.
-Fue popularizado en los 60s con la creación de las hojas "Letraset", las cuales contenian pasajes de Lorem Ipsum, y más recientemente con software de autoedición, como por ejemplo Aldus PageMaker, el cual incluye versiones de Lorem Ipsum.
+Hidden Chat is a very simple chat room experiment using websocket and your **Chrome Developer Console** (at the moment it is not optimized for other browsers) as chat client while displaying in the browser any other site.
 This is just a <strong>proof of concept</strong> of what could be done with the following technologies:

   - <strong>Server side:</strong> Node.js, Websocket and Express
-  - <strong>Client side:</strong>
+  - <strong>Client side:</strong> Backbone, Marionette and Underscore

 ### Requires